huss-osman/devops-learning/06-aws/assignments/04-lambda-api-gateway-dynamodb.md

 - Built a REST API using Amazon API Gateway
 - Processed requests with AWS Lambda
-- Stored application data in Amazon DynamoDB
+- Stored data in Amazon DynamoDB
-- Configured least-privilege IAM permissions
+- Applied least-privilege IAM permissions
 - Tested the API using curl
-- Verified DynamoDB writes and CloudWatch logs
+- Verified CloudWatch logs
-- Gained hands-on experience building a production-style serverless application on AWS
+- Built a serverless AWS application